Buying Authentic Native American Jewelry

 One of the first steps is to educate your self about what exactly southwestern Native American jewelry is and what it looks like.
 Check out the different styles of the different tribes and learn what these authentic pieces are supposed to look like.
 The Authentic Native American Jewelry Guide in this site is dedicated to helping you with this first step, for further research and information on this subject check out live pieces in museums or reputable sellers if they are available.
 Check the pieces for hallmarks, which are the artist’s stamp engraved in the silver.
 There are books available that list many popular artists’ signature stamps.
 We also have a collection of hallmarks for you to see on this site.

 Investigate what frauds are doing to swindle consumers, so that you don’t fall for the same scam.
-It would be pretty embarrassing to find out that your one hundered dollar turquoise bracelet later chipped to reveal a white plastic undercoat.
+It would be pretty embarrassing to find out that your one hundred dollars turquoise bracelet later chipped to reveal a white plastic undercoat.
 It is key to purchase jewelry from established reputable dealers.
 If the company you are buying from has a priority in pitching you the best price and it seems too good to be true, then it probably is.
-These companies sell machine made items made with cheap materials, and pass them off as high quality.
+These companies sell machine-made items made with cheap materials and pass them off as high quality.
 A trained eye can easily pick up on these cons, but it is very hard to tell from internet pictures alone.
 More reputable dealers will likely want to inform and educate their buyers about the products they are selling.
 A good dealer with authentic products is not scared of an educated buyer.
-Several non profit and government native organizations have been established in order to protect and preserve the Native American Arts and Crafts.
-For further information, here are a few links of the tools we have to offer…
+Several nonprofit and government native organizations have been established in order to protect and preserve the Native American Arts and Crafts.
+For further information, here are a few links to the tools we have to offer…